ConnerHumphrey-SpartaGlobal/Swag_Labs_Testing/README.md

 # Swag_Labs_Testing
-This repo is purely for selinium/cucumber practise testing the swag labs sauce demo If you wish to fork and use this repo as a base for your own practice you will need to add both the chrome driver and a config.properties file in the test resources folder
+This repo is purely for selinium/cucumber practise testing the swag labs sauce demo.
+If you wish to fork and use this repo as a base for your own practice you will need to add both the chrome driver and a config.properties file in the test resources folder.

-You can download the chromedriver from https://getwebdriver.com/, simply extract the contents and move chromedriver.exe into the test resources folder
+You can download the chromedriver from https://getwebdriver.com/, simply extract the contents and move chromedriver.exe into the test resources folder.

-As for the config file you will need to create this yourself in the propeties folder with the name "Config.properties" inside this file you will need the following fields
+As for the config file you will need to create this yourself in the propeties folder with the name "Config.properties" inside this file you will need the following fields.

 login_URL= "Login page URL"